zjuwss/gnnwr/README.md

 #### 4.1.1 Air pollution of PM2.5

-Air pollution, especially the measurement of PM2.5, has recently been a popular researching topic in China.
-Using the data of PM2.5 which is collected by separated station and considering the complicated terrain variability and wide geographical scope in China, the work of estimating and mapping the PM2.5 distributions across China with high accuracy and reasonable details is challenged by significant spatial nonstationary and complex nonlinearity.
+Air pollution, especially the measurement of PM2.5, has recently been a popular research topic in China.
+Using the data of PM2.5 which is collected by separated stations and considering the complicated terrain variability and wide geographical scope in China, the work of estimating and mapping the PM2.5 distributions across China with high accuracy and reasonable details is challenged by significant spatial nonstationary and complex nonlinearity.
 GNNWR model can obtain spatially continuous PM2.5 estimates in China with the processed data of AOD, DEM, as well as some climate factors.
-The estimation of PM2.5 is closer to the ground observation than the results of traditional regression model, and it is more accurate in the high value zone and more detailed.
+The estimation of PM2.5 is closer to the ground observation than the results of the traditional regression model, and it is more accurate in the high-value zone and more detailed.

 <p align="center">
 <img title="PM 2.5" src="assets/figure_PM25.png" alt="PM25" width=75%>
 </p>

 > Chen, Y., Wu, S., Wang, Y., Zhang, F., Liu, R., & Du, Z. (2021).
 Satellite-based mapping of high-resolution ground-level pm2.
-5 with VIIRS IP AOD in china through spatially neural network weighted regression. *Remote Sensing*, *13*(10), 1979.
+5 with VIIRS IP AOD in China through spatially neural network weighted regression. *Remote Sensing*, *13*(10), 1979.

 👉 [Modeling PM2.5 with GNNWR on Deep-time.org](https://mydde.deep-time.org/org-portal/MyDDE/project/64f94d982a7491e657efb01b)